Metabolic theory of ecology

-The metabolic theory of ecology (MTE) is the ecological component of the more general Metabolic Scaling Theory and Kleiber's law.
+The metabolic theory of ecology (MTE) is the ecological component of the more general West, Brown, and Enquist (WBE) Metabolic Scaling Theory and Kleiber's law.
 It posits that the metabolic rate of organisms is the fundamental biological rate that governs most observed patterns in ecology.
 MTE is part of a larger set of theory known as metabolic scaling theory that attempts to provide a unified theory for the importance of metabolism in driving pattern and process in biology from the level of cells all the way to the biosphere.

 MTE is based on an interpretation of the relationships between body size, body temperature, and metabolic rate across all organisms.
 Small-bodied organisms tend to have higher mass-specific metabolic rates than larger-bodied organisms.
 Furthermore, organisms that operate at warm temperatures through endothermy or by living in warm environments tend towards higher metabolic rates than organisms that operate at colder temperatures.
 This pattern is consistent from the unicellular level up to the level of the largest animals and plants on the planet.

 In MTE, this relationship is considered to be the primary constraint that influences biological processes (via their rates and times) at all levels of organization (from individual up to ecosystem level).
 MTE is a macroecological theory that aims to be universal in scope and application.